pettarin/glyphIgo/README.md

 ```

-Please see the [http://code.google.com/p/glyphigo/wiki/UsageExamples Wiki] for usage examples with their output on test eBook and font files.
+Please see the Wiki for usage examples with their output on test eBook and font files.

 ## License

-glyphIgo is released under the MIT License since 2014-03-07.
+**glyphIgo** is released under the MIT License since version 2.0.0 (2014-03-07).

-Previously, it was released under the GNU GPL 3 License, and hosted at Google Code.
+Previous versions, hosted in a Google Code repo, were released under the GNU GPL 3 License.

 ## Technical Notes

-glyphIgo requires Python 2.7, and Python modules `python-fontforge`, `python-htmlentitydefs`, and `python-unicodedata`.
+**glyphIgo** requires Python 2.7 (or later Python 2.x), and Python modules `python-fontforge`, `python-htmlentitydefs`, and `python-unicodedata`.

 For the sake of speed and code clarity, the given EPUB is not "fully parsed".
 In particular:

-* the list of Unicode characters is extracted by inspecting all files inside the ZIP archive whose lowercased name ends in `xhtml`, `html`, and `xml` (except `container.xml` which is skipped), and
+* the list of Unicode characters is extracted by inspecting all files inside the ZIP archive whose lowercased name ends in `xhtml`, `html`, and `xml` (except `container.xml`, which is skipped), and
 * the book pages are not parsed (e.g., a Unicode character appearing inside a comment will be accounted for).

 Please observe that these approximations err on the "conservative" side, possibly generating "false-positives" but never generating "false-negatives".

-You can also pass a ZIP archive, containing XHTML/HTML/XML pages, using the `-e` switch.
+You can also pass a ZIP archive, containing several XHTML/HTML/XML pages, using the `-e` switch.

 Conversion from entity (named or not) to Unicode codepoint is supported.

-Unfortunately, there is no `python-fontforge` module for Python 3, so you must use Python 2.7 to run glyphIgo.
-In the source code I have already marked the changes required to port glyphIgo to Python 3.
+Unfortunately, there is no `python-fontforge` module for Python 3 in the stable Debian repo (as of 2014-03-07), so you must use Python 2.7 (or later Python 2.x) to run **glyphIgo**.
+In the source code I have already marked the changes required to port **glyphIgo** to Python 3.

-To use `-u` or `--epub` switch, you need to download genEPUB.py and put it into the same directory of glyphIgo.py.
+To use `-u` or `--epub` switch, you need to download `genEPUB.py` and put it into the same directory of `glyphIgo.py`.

 ## Main missing features

 * Let the user specify the source file encoding.
-(Now glyphIgo assumes all files are encoded in UTF-8.)
+(Now **glyphIgo** assumes all files are encoded in UTF-8.)
 * Support for Unicode modifiers.
 * Full EPUB parsing.
 * Font obfuscation.